Maria (2019 film): Plot

 Ricardo sits down with Victor and asks him to take out Governor Villanueva.
-When he asks about Lilly, Ricardo says to let Kaleb take care of her.
+When he asks about Lily, Ricardo says to let Kaleb take care of her.
 Victor starts to protest, but Ricardo slams his hand down on the desk and tells him he will never be head of this family and to work on the governor.

 Back at the bar, Greg asks how it went last night with Maria, and he tells her that it’s not too late for her and that he’ll give her money to start over.
 Their talk is interrupted by a call from Kaleb telling her to meet him that night at the docks.
 Kaleb also calls Victor and tells him to go to the docks as well.
 He tells Wednesday to get everyone ready and that there are to be no survivors – not even Kaleb.

 Wednesday shows up at the docks and Kaleb asks where Victor is.
 Maria shows up at the docks as well in tactical gear, takes out a guy to get his gun and stealthily makes her way around the docks.
 Wednesday hears the gunshots and tells her men to get into position to which Kaleb angrily says I make the decisions and I say stand down.
 Maria continues to take down his men.
 Wednesday challenges him and he finally lets her get into position.
 He asks what they’re waiting for, and her men start firing on the office with Kaleb still inside, killing some of his bodyguards.
 Greg appears with a sniper rifle and starts to take down Victor’s men as they pull up.
 Victor calls Greg and tries to tell him that he violated the deal, but Greg insists that because he didn’t touch Victor the agreement is still intact and he’s just trying to even the odds.
-Maria continues to approach the docks office while the remaining two of Kaleb’s bodyguards cover him from Victor’s men long enough for him to get away.
+Meanwhile, Wednesday tries to sneak up on Maria, but Maria kills her easily.
+She continues to approach the docks office while the remaining two of Kaleb’s bodyguards cover him from Victor’s men long enough for him to get away.
 Maria catches up to Kaleb, however, and the two spar while he taunts her.
 Maria eventually gets the upper hand and he tells her she can’t escape death; she is death.
-She says I know right before she slits his throat.
+She says 'I know.', right before she slits his throat.

 Later on, Kaleb’s body is on a slab with Victor and Ricardo standing over him.
 Ricardo tells Victor to avenge his brother.

 Back at the bar, Greg gives Maria a bag full of cash and shares one last drink with her in silence.
 The movie ends with them sitting side by side locking eyes.